Quantitative Verification with Neural Networks: Quantitative Reachability Verification of Probabilistic Models

 \section{Quantitative Reachability Verification of Probabilistic Models}

-Quantitative verification treats the question of providing a quantity for which a system satisfies a property as opposed to providing a definite positive or negative answer.
+Quantitative verification treats the question of providing a quantity (probability) with which a system satisfies a property, as opposed to providing a definite (positive or negative) answer.
 In fact, it is sometimes too conservative or inappropriate to demand a definite outcome to a formal verification question.
 For instance, a system whose behaviour is probabilistic may violate a specification on rare corner cases and yet satisfy it with a probability that is deemed acceptable for the application domain.
 We address the quantitative verification of probabilistic systems, which is the problem of computing the probability for which a system satisfies a specification~\cite{DBLP:conf/sigsoft/Kwiatkowska07,DBLP:conf/icalp/BreugelW01,DBLP:journals/cacm/BaierHHK10,DBLP:reference/mc/BaierAFK18}.

-We consider the {\em quantitative reachability verification} question, which as we show below, is at the core of a variety of quantitative verification questions for probabilistic programs and stochastic dynamical models.
+We consider the {\em quantitative reachability verification} question, which as we show below, is at the core of a variety of quantitative verification problems for probabilistic programs and stochastic dynamical models.
 Henceforth, we use $\mathbf{1}_S$ to denote the indicator function of set $S$, i.e., $\mathbf{1}_S(s) = 1$ if $s \in S$ and $\mathbf{1}_S(s) = 0$ if $s \not\in S$; we also use $\lambda x.M$ to denote the anonymous function that takes an argument $x$ and evaluates the expression $M$ to produce its result.

-We now characterise the probability that a stochastic process reaches a Borel measurable target set $A$ in exactly time $t$, in at most time $t$, and in any finite time. \begin{lemma} Let the event that a stochastic process $\{ X^s_t\}_{t \in \Nat}$ over state space $\Real^n$ initialised in state $s \in \Real^n$ reaches a target set $A \in \mathcal B(\Real^n)$ in exactly time $t \in \Nat$ be
+We now provide a recursive characterisation for the probability that a stochastic process reaches a Borel measurable target set in exactly time $t$ (\cref{lem:standard-lemma}), and in at most time $t$ (\cref{lem:reachstep}).
+Finally, in \cref{lem:reachfinlimit} we employ these results to show that the probability of reaching a target set in \textit{any} finite time is the limit of the time-bounded reachability probability as the time bound goes to infinity.